 We want the Circle device to be simple to use in your home and require a minimum of fuss to set up and start using.
 In our experience, most homes can use the Circle device without noticing any slowdown in Wi-Fi speed.

 In normal (all Wi-Fi) use, the Circle device does require extra transmission of outbound network traffic.
 Each outbound packet is transmitted from a device to the router (as normal), but then the router transmits it to the Circle device for inspection, and the Circle device retransmits it to the router for transfer to the Internet.
 In some cases, those two extra transmissions will be noticeable.
 Their impact can be greatly reduced by attaching the Circle device to your router with the included Ethernet cable.
-This takes advantage of the Circle device's 100Mbps transfer rate, whereas a wireless connection is at the mercy of the slowest active device on your network.
+This takes advantage of the Circle device's 1Gbps Ethernet port (using a compatible router), whereas a wireless connection is at the mercy of the slowest active device on your network.